+What gives?
 The reality is if you’re gaining weight when you think you’re in a calorie deficit…then you’re not in a calorie deficit.

 I agree that there’s nothing more frustrating that going from steadily losing weight to stalled progress or even weight gain, which is why this article will look at the top reasons you’re not losing fat in a calorie deficit.

 Not so much hidden as unaccounted for, these are the calories that sneak into your daily intake without your noticing.
 It’s things like the oil you cook with, the milk in your coffee or the handful of crisps from your friend’s bag.

 Each thing on its own seems like no big deal but when you begin to add it all up it can quickly reverse your calorie deficit.

 For example, if you drink 3 cups of coffee a day with a “splash” of milk in each one, use a “dollop” of oil in the pan when cooking dinner, snack on the ingredients whilst you cook and take a few crisps, nuts or biscuits from the snack table at work you can easily put away an extra 500 calories or more without realising.

 Closely track everything you eat or drink, every day, for a week.
 This means scanning barcodes, weighing your food and being mindful of what goes into your mouth.

 After a week of tracking this closely, you’ll be able to see where the problems are and either cut them out or readjust your daily intake to allow for them whilst still being in a calorie deficit.